Last Updated on May 25, 2023

 You Can Still Watch Greta on BBC iPlayer

-Quick Update November 2022.
-As we’re approaching COP27, thought I’d quickly update this post.
+Quick Update.
+As we’re approaching the next installment to COP27, thought I’d quickly update this post.
 This Greta Thunberg BBC documentary is still on the BBC iPlayer and should be available for some time.

 An eagerly awaited documentary series following the 18-year-old environmental activist Greta Thunberg will be broadcast on BBC next week.
 The first episode in the three-part series is due to be broadcast on Monday 12th April and you can watch it live on BBC or stream from BBC iPlayer and their archives shortly after.

 Here’s the trailer for this important documentary –